siudesu/BinaryArchive/DOCUMENTATION.md

 	   - [String](https://docs.coronalabs.com/api/type/String.html).
 The ID used when creating the archive.
 If none provided it will use default value: `"BA22"`.

 	- file (required)
 	   - [String](https://docs.coronalabs.com/api/type/String.html).
 Location of file relative to where main.lua resides; this is the default location.
-If file is located elsewhere then specify path here and set `overwritePath` to true, see below.
+If file is located elsewhere then specify path here and set `overwritePath` to `true`, see below.

 	- key (required)
 		- [String](https://docs.coronalabs.com/api/type/String.html).
 Used to decrypt data in archive.
 Must be same key provided when archive was created.